ying-tang/help-documentation/_userguides/Cloud_Images_Provided_by_IBM.md

 * Windows Server 2012 R2 Datacenter
 * Windows Server 2012 R2 Standard

 For any Microsoft Windows operating system virtual computing instances, these are the specific customer provisions: the customer is required to have and maintain customer's own Microsoft Windows License server for activating such Windows operating system virtual computing instances.
-Refer to [How to activate Windows licenses in IBM Blue Box Cloud](http://ibm-blue-box-help.github.io/help-documentation/gettingstarted/commontech/Windows_License_Activation/) for more information.
+Refer to [How to activate Windows licenses in IBM Bluemix Private Cloud](http://ibm-blue-box-help.github.io/help-documentation/gettingstarted/commontech/Windows_License_Activation/) for more information.

 ## Get cloud image downloads from Box Panel